Failure to Register as a Sex Offender

 The criminal penalties for an individual’s third and subsequent failure to register conviction are identical to those for their second.

 Do you need a skilled criminal defense attorney to help you fight to avoid the negative consequences of being convicted of failing to register as a sex offender?
-If so, please do not hesitate to reach out to the law firm of Koenig & Owen, LLC in Columbus.
+If so, please do not hesitate to reach out to the law firm of James D. Owen, LLC in Columbus.
 Our legal team is always ready, willing, and able to assist.

 Arrested for the Failure to Register as a Sex Offender in Columbus?
 Our Law Firm Can Help